-Festival Fever has gripped Scotland’s capital city with the Edinburgh Festival Fringe, Edinburgh International Festival and The Royal Edinburgh Military Tattoo all commencing on the 4th August 2017.
+Festival Fever is hitting Scotland’s capital city with the Edinburgh Festival Fringe, Edinburgh International Festival, and The Royal Edinburgh Military Tattoo all commencing on the 3rd August 2018.
 With so much to see and do across the city for three weeks, you will be working up an appetite.
-We feel it’s only right to show you the best of the best in this handy top five guide to the best fine dining in Edinburgh.
+We feel it’s only right to show you the best of the best in this handy guide to fine dining in Edinburgh.

 Restaurant Mark Greenaway

-With 3 AA rosettes for Culinary Excellence, Restaurant Mark Greenaway is one of those Edinburgh fine dining experiences that you will never forget.
-Scottish ingredients, modern cooking techniques and innovative presentation styles make these plates like pieces of art, very appropriate if you are attending one of the biggest international arts and culture festival in the world.69 N Castle St, Edinburgh EH2 3LJ
+With 3 AA rosettes for culinary excellence, Restaurant Mark Greenaway is one of those Edinburgh fine dining experiences that you will never forget.
+Scottish ingredients, modern cooking techniques, and innovative presentation styles make these plates like pieces of art, very appropriate if you are attending one of the biggest international arts and culture festival in the world.69 N Castle St, Edinburgh EH2 3LJ Make a booking

 Restaurant Martin Wishart

-If you are looking for Michelin Star fine dining in Edinburgh, here is one for your list.
-Opening in 1999, Restaurant Martin Wishart is situated in Edinburgh’s historic Port of Leith.
+If you are looking for Michelin star fine dining in Edinburgh, here is one for your list.
+Opened in 1999, Restaurant Martin Wishart is situated in Edinburgh’s historic Port of Leith.
 More than a decade later, the restaurant continues to bring the very best traditional and modern French cuisine to Edinburgh, using only the finest Scottish ingredients.
-Under Martin’s expert direction, the restaurant was awarded a Michelin star in 2001, an accolade that has been repeated every year since.54 Shore, Edinburgh EH6 6RA
+Under Martin’s expert direction, the restaurant was awarded a Michelin star in 2001, an accolade that they’ve held on to every year since.54 Shore, Edinburgh EH6 6RA Make a booking

 Timberyard is a family-run Edinburgh restaurant, just a short stroll from the city centre.
 With a farm-to-table ethos and delicious food, it’s perfect for the festival culture vulture.
 Ingredients are carefully sourced from local artisan growers, breeders, producers, suppliers & foragers- and feature almost medieval sounding delights such as knot root.
-Their growing patch of raised beds keeps the kitchen supplied with the freshest herbs & edible flowers too.
-This ethos isn’t just limited to the food, homemade syrups, infusions & brews by The Kernel, Partizan & Beavertown and in-house filtered & chilled Edinburgh water fill the drinks list.
-These all sit nicely alongside an eclectic European wine list with excellent British examples.
-With a courtyard, wood burning stove and tartan blankets to wrap up with, this is one fine dining experience that will suit the long Scottish summer nights during the festival.10 Lady Lawson St, Edinburgh EH3 9DS Make a booking
+With a courtyard, wood burning stove, and tartan blankets to wrap up with, this is one fine dining experience that will suit the long Scottish summer nights during the festival.

 Hungry for more?More fine dining here